JarvusInnovations/lapidus/README.md

 * NATS does not guarantee in order delivery so a blocking variant is not likely (it's 10-20 LoC if you're interested).

 # Production status
 Lapidus is currently under heavy development.
-It is not recommended for use in production yet.
-It will be deployed with 5k simultaneous users by the end of 2015.
+It is deployed with 1250 simultaneous users on very modest hardware using the MySQL and PostgreSQL backends and NATS plugin.
+Typical latency between MySQL -> Lapidus -> NATS is 1ms - 3ms.
 Please share your results.
-Benchmark and load testing script will be made available.
+Benchmark and load testing scripts will be made available.

 # Resource requirements